alejorrojas/DogsDeck/README.md

 # DogsDeck

+📌 Check out the [backend code](https://github.com/alejorrojas/dogs-api) behind this project

 ## About �
-In this site you can look for your favorites dogs and save them.
+Site built for community where you can find your favorites dogs and save them.
 You are able not only to filter them by temperaments, weight, height, A-Z, Z-A, but also create your own dog and check the pets created by the community.

 ## Deployment